6 Creating automatic analysis pipelines

 └── run.sh

 The most important file is the _targets.R file.
 The other two files are used for other situations (like running on a Linux server) that we won’t cover in the course.
-Before we continue though, let’s commit these new files to the Git history with or with the Palette (, then type “commit”).
+Before we continue though, let’s commit these new files to the Git history with Ctrl-Alt-M or with the Palette (Ctrl-Shift-P, then type “commit”).

 Let them read it before going over it again to reinforce function-oriented workflows and how targets and the tar_target() works.